hyperjumptech/grule-rule-engine/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. I create code for this and that
 2. With a test for this and that
-3. Instead of seeng this
+3. Instead of seeing this
 4. I see that

 **Expected behavior**